 For this I used again the website of Marqeta.
 Especially prominent is the right CTA and the product, followed by the message and finally the logo and the second CTA:

-I blurred the mobile version even more to test what is left.
-Here the product catches the eye first, followed by the CTA and the logo.
-You can do this test with the whole site - at best while you’re still in the design phase.
-Here you can quickly and easily analyze which elements of your design are prominent and decide if this is what you want.
+I have toned down the mobile version even further in order to test what remains.
+Here, the product catches the eye first, followed by the CTA and the logo.
+You can do this test with the entire site- preferably still in the design phase.
+Here you can quickly and easily analyse which elements of your design are prominent and decide whether this is what you want.

 Optimise content and SEO